GlareDB/glaredb.github.io/storage/index.md

 operations.
-While you can run a query over data regardless of speed, if you need to improve performance, or want to build a pipeline around a query that's slow, you can try to write out or re-materialize the out with a different field as the ordering constraint.
+While you can run a query over data regardless of speed, if you need to improve performance, or want to build a pipeline around a query that's slow, you can try to write out or re-materialize the output with a different field as the ordering constraint.

 In all databases, query optimization is often about finding ways to limit the amount of data to consider.
-In record based systems, normalization (splitting logical records across tables,) and indexes (materializing compact views) reduces the amount of data to consider.
-For column based systems, saving additional copies of data in different forms with different orderings, or that contain a subset of fields, can have a huge impact on query performance.
+In record-based systems, normalization (splitting logical records across tables) and indexes (materializing compact views) reduce the amount of data to consider.
+For column-based systems, saving additional copies of data in different forms that have different orderings, or that contain a subset of fields, can have a huge impact on query performance.

 <!-- TODO: connect to "use COPY TO to materialize different views of your data" -->